 Sensitivity of the Medical Center's proportionate share of the County's net pension liability to changes in the discount rate.
-The following table presents the Medical Center's proportionate share of the County's net pension liability using the discount rate of 7.25% as of June 30, 2019 and 2018, as well as what the employers' allocated net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate:
+The following table presents the Medical Center's proportionate share of the County's net pension liability using the discount rate of 7.25% as of June 30, 2020 and 2019, as well as what the employers' allocated net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate:

 Pension plan fiduciary net position.
-Detailed information about the County's collective net pension liability is available in the County's separately issued Comprehensive Annual Financial Report (CAFR).
-The County of San Bernardino's financial statements may be obtained by contacting the County of San Bernardino's Auditor-Controller/Treasurer/Tax Collector's office at 268 W. Hospitality Lane, San Bernardino, California 92415-0018.
-Detailed information about the SBCERA's fiduciary net position is available in a separately issued SBCERA comprehensive annual financial report.
+Detailed information about the County's collective net pension liability is available in the County's separately issued Annual Comprehensive Financial Report (ACFR).
+The San Bernardino County's financial statements may be obtained by contacting the San Bernardino County's Auditor-Controller/Treasurer/Tax Collector's office at 268 W. Hospitality Lane, San Bernardino, California 92415-0018.
+Detailed information about the SBCERA's fiduciary net position is available in a separately issued SBCERA Annual Comprehensive Financial Report.
 That report may be obtained on the Internet at www.SBCERA.org; by writing to SBCERA, Fiscal Services Department, 348 W. Hospitality Lane, San Bernardino, California 92408.